Introducing New Talent

 and Julie Muñiz

-Below are excerpted artist statements, please refer to the online catalog for full details.
+Below are excerpted artist statements from those who will lecture, please refer to the online catalogue for full details.

 Steven Ciezki, Ohio